tkow/key2union/README.md

   npm run k2u
 ```

-This is under experimental, so you can't use npm package yet.So locate this project if you want to use this.
+This is under experimental, so care  if you want to use this.

 ## model